This article explains the relationship between anxiety and sudden weight loss.

 All of the above combinations and variations are common.

-The higher the rating, the more likely anxiety could be contributing to or causing your anxiety symptoms, including weight loss and sudden weight loss symptoms.
+The higher the rating, the more likely it could be contributing to your anxiety symptoms, including weight loss and sudden weight loss symptoms.

 Why can anxiety cause weight loss?